ecscioni/pokemon_project/README.md

-# pokemon_project

-PokéBattle Predictor — “Which Pokémon would win?”
+# PokéBattle Predictor — “Which Pokémon would win?”

 An AI-powered analysis tool that predicts the winner between two Pokémon using their base stats and a machine-learning model.
 Includes a simple command-line interface (CLI) and optional visuals for your report.